A climate-friendly road map for healthcare

 The top five healthcare culprits

 In an effort to address these impacts, the National Academy of Medicine (NAM) has targeted a primary source of healthcare carbon emissions: facility operations.
-Specifically, NAM identified five key areas where hospitals and healthcare systems can look to reduce their GHG numbers:
+Specifically, NAM identified five key areas where hospitals and healthcare systems can look to reduce their greenhouse gas emissions (GHG) numbers:

 - Anesthetic gases and pressurized, meter-dosed inhalers